MSc Financial Economics / Course details

 Teaching and learning

-Part-time students complete the full-time programme over two years.
-There are no evening or weekend course units available on the part-time programme.
+Part-time students complete the full-time course over two years.
+There are no evening or weekend course units available on the part-time course.

 Coursework and assessment